Natalie Holt: Personal life

 Holt was born in Worthing, West Sussex, studied violin at the Royal Academy of Music and composing at the National Film and Television School.
 She resides in London.
 Holt has a daughter.

-In popular media

 In the 2013 final of Britain's Got Talent, Holt was performing in the backing orchestra of finalists Richard & Adam.
 During their performance she walked on stage and threw eggs at the judge, Simon Cowell.
 She was protesting Cowell's "dreadful influence on the music business".

+She appeared as the Mystery Guest on Big Fat Quiz of the Year the same year where the panel had to guess her identity as the egg thrower.